FrankJapheth/alx-pre_course/0x01-git/README.md

-Second readme on my first alx project
+Second readme on my first alx project about coding